mggg/GerryChain/docs/user/optimizers.rst

         score_function=Gingleator.reward_partial_dist
     )

-And we will be off to the races.
+and we will be off to the races.
 In the interest of being thorough, however, let us see how to modify this code to make use of the ``minority_perc_col`` parameter of the ``Gingleator`` class.
-For this, we will just need to tweek our updaters a little bit:
+For this, we will just need to tweak our updaters a little bit:

 .. code:: python